I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 Let me put this aside.

-And what they're going to have to do to get people to buy the damn thing because nobody wants it.
+This is about a new electric car and what they're going to have to do to get people to buy the damn thing because nobody wants it.

 Here it is.

-It is what's this?
+It is, what's this?

 Juicy tax breaks for electric cars.